 - The buyer signs a stack of paperwork, after reviewing each document with their lawyer.
 These documents include the promissory note, the loan application (if it hasn’t already been signed, numerous regulatory documents, the mortgage documents, other documents, and finally the settlement sheet.

-- Any open issues such as funds that need to be placed in escrow for repairs will be review between the clients and their Vero Beach and Sebastian Florida real estate lawyers.
+- Any open issues such as funds that need to be placed in escrow for repairs will be reviewed between the clients and their Vero Beach and Sebastian Florida real estate lawyers.

 In-person traditional closings have been mandatory until recently – to verify the buyers and sellers and to verify their signatures.
 Additionally, a notary must personally observe and verify the signatures in a traditional closing.